29 Best Bauhaus Books That Showcase 100 Years of Design School

 Written by Josef Strasser, this complete work features the Bauhaus school’s greatest hits in chronological order.
 It features 100 color illustrations and 50 non-color ones.
 The works of several masters, such as Albers, Kandinsky, Moholy-Nagy, and Klee, are present.
 Published by Prestel, this should make for the perfect starting point for your Bauhaus journey.

-1. The ABC’s of Bauhaus: The Bauhaus and Design Theory
+2. The ABC’s of Bauhaus: The Bauhaus and Design Theory – Best for Design Theory Enthusiasts

 Authored by Ellen Lupton and J. Abbott Miller, this book comes with a beautiful cover and aims to introduce the reader to the basic tenets of Bauhaus design.